 From Our Hotel to Ubung Bus Station

-We got a taxi for the first part of the journey, and after chatting with some locals we opted to take a Bluebird Taxi (not an affiliate link), as we were told that this was the most reliable and honest taxi company in Denpasar.
+We got a taxi for the first part of the journey, and after chatting with some locals we opted to take a Bluebird Taxi, as we were told that this was the most reliable and honest taxi company in Denpasar.
 We booked the taxi via email, and found this to be a very efficient way to book.